 Below are some things to consider while calculating the cash surrender value of life insurance:

-Surrender Charges and Fees
+Surrender charges and fees

 Insurance companies often impose surrender charges and fees when you surrender your policy.
 These charges are deducted from your overall cash surrender value.
 It is important to factor these costs into your decision to ensure you understand the net amount you will receive.

-Tax Implications
+Tax implications

 Surrendering your life insurance policy may have tax* implications.
 The amount received from the surrender could be taxed based on your taxable income and applicable tax* laws.
 You must understand the prevailing tax laws and how surrendering your policy may impact your tax situation.